Our Privacy Notice

 - The European Commission has decided that country has an adequate legal framework for the protection of personal data or

-- We have entered into a contractual arrangement which includes terms approved by the European Commission imposing the highest standards of protection of personal data.
+- We have entered into a contractual arrangement which includes terms approved by the European Commission imposing the highest standards of protection of personal data and where we have carried out an appropriate data transfer impact assessment.

 13. How we keep your personal data secure